Wang Juntao: Later life

 Following his arrest in October 1989, Wang was held without charge for thirteen months at Qincheng Prison and was indicted with being the instigator of the “April disturbances in Beijing” and the “black hand”; he was tried on February 11, 1991 and sentenced to 13 years in prison.
 In March 1991, Wang requested medical treatment after blood tests confirmed that he had contracted Hepatitis B and was suffering from coronary heart disease.
 Despite thirty written requests for care, officials insisted he was not ill and transferred Wang to punitive solitary confinement in Beijing No.2 Prison.
 In August 1991, Wang announced that he was going on hunger strike to protest his poor conditions and the authorities’ refusal to allow his wife for visitation.
 On August 13, Chen Ziming who had also been given a thirteen-year sentence, decided to join Wang in the hunger strike.
 Wang went on hunger strikes on twenty-one occasions from the day of his arrest to his release in April 1994 – his third and longest hunger strike lasted 58 days, during which he was force fed twice a day to keep him alive.

 In September 1991, the Justice Ministry announced that Wang had been moved to a hospital in Yanqing Prison and a spokesman acknowledged that he was suffering from hepatitis.
 In 1992, Wang's wife Hou Xiaotian took legal action challenging court rulings on valuables that were confiscated from him during the fall of 1989, and the second against Qincheng Prison where Wang was held after his arrest in October 1989, for being responsible for him contracting hepatitis.
 In 1993, Hou wrote a letter: “Free My Husband” to U.S. President Bill Clinton, appealing for her husband's release to the West and asking for U.S. involvement for efforts to advance human rights.
 Under pressure from Bill Clinton and international associations and trade talks, the U.S. negotiated for Wang's release.
 In February 1994, the White House announced that Beijing had until June 3 to show signs of openness in terms of human rights.
 If not, the American government would withdraw the trade privileges that allowed China to export their products to the American market.

 On April 24, Wang Juntao was released from prison and taken to Beijing airport to be put on a flight for New York.
 China announced that Wang was freed for medical reasons and would be treated in the United States, with no intentions of letting him return to China.
 Wang Juntao has been living in the U.S. since 1994, and resides in Flushing, Queens, New York.
-In 1997, Wang completed his master's degree at Harvard university for Public Administration, and in 2006, he completed his PhD in Political Science Government at Columbia University.
+In 1997, Wang completed his master's degree at Harvard University in Public Administration, and in 2006, he completed his PhD in Political Science Government at Columbia University.